Carinodens: Classification

 Carinodens fraasi was first described and illustrated by Louis Dollo in 1913 as "Globidens fraasi".
 Dollo later erected a separate genus, "Compressidens" for the species in 1924, recognising the more compressed nature of the teeth in comparison to those of Globidens.
 Dollo also assigned Bottosaurus belgicus, previously misinterpreted as a species of crocodilian, to the genus as Compressidens belgicus.
 With the name Compressidens being preoccupied by a scaphopod mollusk, Thurmond (1969) proposed the substitute name Carinodens.

 Carinodens is most frequently recovered as a sister taxon to Globidens within the Globidensini tribe in the Mosasaurinae.
 The cladogram below, covering the Globidensini, is based upon a summary of evolutionary adaptations in the Globidensini featured in Schulp et al. (2004), who saw C. belgicus as being identical to C. fraasi and having priority:

 The primary feature distinguishing the two recognised species, C. fraasi and C. belgicus is found in their dentition.
 The teeth of C. fraasi are unicuspid and the teeth of C. belgicus are tricuspid.
 Carinodens fossils from Jordan, consisting of an almost complete skull with at least 24 teeth still occupying their natural locations, a complete neck vertebral series as well as several back vertebrae, and front paddles were reported by Kaddumi (2009).
 In addition to the dentary, maxillary, and premaxillary teeth, several small pterygoid teeth were also recovered from the same specimen.
 Kaddumi (2009) fully described the remains and referred them to a new species of Carinodens, C. palistinicus.
 Based on the remarkable dental heterodonty exhibited in C. palistinicus, several previously not considered prey items may be postulated for Carinodens (Kaddumi 2009).

 Sharpe et al. (2024) found that the holotype of Xenodens could not differentiate that genus from being an earlier ontogenetic stage of the Carinodens dental morph.
 They also argued that the limited diagnostic potential of mosasaur teeth should render taxa diagnosed strictly based on teeth nomina dubia, such as most species of Carinodens, with the possible exception of C. palistinicus which is known from a relatively complete cranial material and partial postcranial material.
+In their rebuttal for the validity of Xenodens, Longrich et al. (2025) performed CT scans and suggested that the maxilla and associated dentition of C. acrodon differ significantly from those of Xenodens, indicating that it would require a major change in the maxilla shape to consider Xenodens as a juvenile Carinodens, and thus the proposed synonymy of both taxa are not likely.